Huaxia-Interactive/Huaxia-Hub/README.md

 The v1.0 branch is now the main branch.
 When a new version is released, it will be renamed accordingly, and the previous version will be duplicated to a lower branch.
 Downloading is currently not available.

+Please change the branch to v1.3-release, it is the latest version of the software.

 # Huaxia Hub

 A general-use application for everyday tasks.